jopemachine-arvis/arvis/documents/plugin-develop.md

 1. Create `arvis-plugin.json`.

-You can use this plugin's [JSON Schema](https://github.com/jopemachine/arvis-core/blob/master/plugin-schema.json) to create plugin easily.

 2. Write some scripts to use in your plugin.

 3. Compacts the scripts used in the plugin into a zip file with the `arvis-plugin.json` file.